ZeusNetworkHQ/orpheus/README.md

 #### HotReserve

-Temporary storage for user deposits before they are moved to cold storage:
+Temporary storage for user deposits before they are moved to cold reserve:

 - **Key-path**: Guardian Internal X-only PublicKey for normal operations
 - **Script-path**: CHECKSEQUENCEVERIFY (CSV) script with User's X-only PublicKey and 7-day locktime